 Ebates is a well-known cashback and shopping reward company that earns revenue through its affiliate network.
 Ebates gives a reward of $10 just for signing up on the network.
 The company claims that the Ebates business model helped the company grow to more than 8 million members.

-Ebates affiliate program offers $25 cash bonus for every referral purchase and several other bonuses like invitations to private events for influencers and access to insider news and such other gimmicks.
+Ebates affiliate program offers $25 cash bonus for every referral purchase and several other bonuses like invitations to private events for influencers and access to insider news and other gimmicks.

 Expedia Affiliate Program

 Expedia affiliate program is probably one of the biggest names in the travel affiliate world out there!
 The Expedia affiliate network helps travelers find the best packages.
-The company offers 5% commission from the Expedia Collect Inventory and generates revenue from further 50% commission on every hotel reservation and completion of stay.
+The company offers a 5% commission from the Expedia Collect Inventory and generates revenue from a further 50% commission on every hotel reservation and completion of stay.

-Expedia offers a 7-day action referral period, i.e. it gives this time period for visitors referred by the affiliates to convert into customers within 7 days of clicking.
+Expedia offers a 7-day action referral period, i.e., it gives this time period for visitors referred by the affiliates to convert into customers within 7 days of clicking.
 The affiliates get paid after this.
-There are a variety of categories that the affiliates can promote like hotels, cars, flights, etc. Hence, the Expedia affiliate program attracts more and more affiliates with its vast network and exciting offers.
+There are a variety of categories that the affiliates can promote, like hotels, cars, flights, etc. Hence, the Expedia affiliate program attracts more and more affiliates with its vast network and exciting offers.

 Share your thoughts with us!